gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

-### August

-* **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
-Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/

 ### September
 * **Disclosure by Okta** - September 2, 2020 9 AM - 6 PM PDT - Disclosure is an experimental security event that aims to bring together bleeding edge researchers and security professionals.
 Our goal is to create an environment where the latest research can be discussed.
 Somewhere where new techniques and threats can be disclosed to the information security community. https://www.disclosureconference.com/register/

 * **R2COn 2020** - September 2-5 - r2con is a the annual conference about radare2.
 The conference aims to gather all the r2 users and developers around the world to enjoy a 4 day event full of experiments, hacking, teaching, discussing and coding stuff while having fun and drinking beers (safely at home). https://www.youtube.com/channel/UCZo6gyBPj6Vgg8u2dfIhY4Q